Ashleen lee - Head trainer & barn manager

 She began competing in Grand Prixs and International Hunter Derbies in 2010.
 Ashleen has led herself and many riders to both IHJA and Zone Championships.
 She has led clientele to tricolor ribbons at the Pennsylvania National Show and Washington International.
 In 2014 she was Zone 5 Horse of the Year in the 3'6" Performance Hunters with Speak Kindly and Grand Hunter Champion in 2013 and 2014 for the Illinois Hunter Jumper Association.
 In 2015, she was won the award for Developing Professional Owner award by the World Championship Hunter Rider program.

-In addition to her riding ad training achievements, Ashleen enjoys running the social media and marketing campaigns of the barn.
+In addition to her riding ad training achievements, Ashleen enjoys taking part in every aspect of the barn.
+From the daily care of the horses, to the social media campaigns and website.
 In her free time she writes for the Freedom Woods blog and occasionally the Plaid Horse Magazine.
-One of her blogs, The Madness Behind the Inside Leg to Outside Rein, has gone viral with over 500,000 clicks to date.
+One of her blogs, The Madness Behind the Inside Leg to Outside Rein, went viral with over 500,000 reads.

-Currently, Ashleen takes her team of riders, investment horses, and young professionals to horse shows across the country.
+Currently, Ashleen compete in both the hunter and jumper rings, and takes the FW team to competitions across the country.
+She believes in both developing herself and her students to have a full understanding of the horse.
 Ashleen believes in developing riders and helping them reach their goals.
 She has a true passion for helping other young professionals go through the ranks and is has built a team filled with talented,passionate, and hard working young professionals.
 She believes that unity is strength.
 By selecting a group of professionals with different strengths and talents who work together as a team, they are capable of accomplishing and furthering the knowledge of other equestrians to a different level.

 She strives everyday to further her clients and teams abilities as well as her own.
 She believes it is of the upmost importance to constantly improve her riding and knowledge, and her team to further assist the students of Freedom Woods.